Who We Are

 This is where the Growth Grant comes in.
 We provide grants to mission-driven organisations to pay for the capacity building support needed to raise capital and fast-track their growth and scale of impact.

-If you believe you may be eligible for a grant, head to Application and fill out an Expression of Interest (we appreciate you save both you and us time and only complete it ifyou tick all the boxes for key eligibility criteria).
+If you believe you may be eligible for a grant, head to Application and fill out an Expression of Interest to confirm you meet all key eligibility criteria.

 WHAT GROWTH GRANTS FUND